spencertipping/infuse-js/README.md

 **Note: this library doesn't work yet.**

-Infuse.js implements inversions, futures, invariants, and a series of useful methods that apply to objects and sequences.
-This is done non-intrusively by constructing a wrapper around the object, similar to the way that jQuery wraps the DOM.
+Infuse.js provides a uniform API for accessing Javascript-native objects and arrays, as well as defining futures, signals, inversions, invariants, and other types of its own.
+Like jQuery, it maintains a separate prototype for shared methods and does not monkey-patch any builtin prototypes.

 ## Basic usage